 Hotels are not cheap and I always look at safety first so I would spend a little more if I needed to if that meant staying in a “safer” area. $112-$163 (with taxes & fees) was the range I stayed in for most nights.
-I used Hilton Honors points when I could for free stays, mostly I chose rates that were 30,000-44,000 points a night which roughly translates into a stay no more than $160 a night including taxes and fees depending on where you are.
-If an area was more expensive than I planned I would drive outside of town to lock in a cheaper rate.
+I used Hilton Honors points when I could for free stays; mostly, I chose rates that were 30,000-44,000 points a night, which roughly translates into a stay of no more than $160 a night, including taxes and fees, depending on where you are.
+If an area was more expensive than I planned, I would drive outside of town to lock in a cheaper rate.

-On a few occasions I stayed at inns for under $100 a night but the common theme there was the stench of smoke that made my stay really uncomfortable.
-I quickly realized an extra $30-$50 a night for a non-smoking hotel was completely worth it on the occasions where I was in a location that did not allow car camping.
+On a few occasions, I stayed at inns for under $100 a night, but the common theme there was the stench of smoke that made my stay really uncomfortable.
+I quickly realized an extra $30-$50 a night for a non-smoking hotel was completely worth it when I was in a location that did not allow car camping.

-Campgrounds are a great place to stay when car camping but depending on the area you may have to book in advance.
+Campgrounds are a great place to stay when car camping, but depending on the area, you may have to book in advance.
 Campgrounds ran me anywhere from $8 to $45 a night.
-Usually, the ones that offered amenities such as running water and flush toilets cost the most.
+Usually, the ones that offered running water and flush toilets cost the most.
 A few campsites, usually ones with good views, had no amenities but charged $35 a night.
 I never paid for a place to sleep if it didn’t have at least a toilet.

 I spent $2,210 on gas for 17,000 miles.
-Gas was definitely cheaper when I started out and definitely more expensive the further west I went.
+Gas was cheaper when I started out and more expensive the further west I went.

 Since you can’t drive without gas make sure your budget has a hefty emergency fund for fluctuating fuel prices and if you are tight on money- don’t go far!
 Few things are worse than getting stuck in the middle of nowhere because you ran out of gas.

-I wrote down about $330 dollars worth of minuscule expenses but I’m willing to bet I missed a few things here and there.
-The most expensive state I went to was Kentucky because I paid $30 for a walking tour of Mammoth Caves, a $100 tour of Churchhill Downs, and went on a few Burbon tastings that were about $30 each.
+I wrote down about $330 dollars worth of minuscule expenses, but I’m willing to bet I missed a few things here and there.
+The most expensive state I went to was Kentucky because I paid $30 for a walking tour of Mammoth Caves, a $100 tour of Churchhill Downs, and went on a few Bourbon tastings that were about $30 each.

 With all of these categories combined, the below summary should be a good estimate of what it costs to travel around the country for 6 ish months.
-Keep in mind there are many ways to travel for less and of course, there are always ways to spend more.
-In my case, I wanted to enjoy the experience as much as possible and definitely spent more to make myself “comfortable” when I needed along the way.
+Remember, there are many ways to travel for less, and of course, there are always ways to spend more.
+In my case, I wanted to enjoy the experience as much as possible and spent more to make myself “comfortable” when I needed it along the way.

 Summary of Total Costs

-So after about 9 months on the road and over 17,000 miles, I spent just over $9,000 dollars.
-I know I could have done it for a little less but I also could have spent so much more on food and accommodation if I really wanted to.
-I “roughed” it just enough for me to get an authentic car camping experience but still kept myself comfortable enough to enjoy being on the road for over 6 months.
+After about nine months on the road and over 17,000 miles, I spent just over $9,000 dollars.
+I know I could have done it for a little less, but I also could have spent so much more on food and accommodation if I wanted to.
+I “roughed” it just enough to get an authentic car camping experience but still kept myself comfortable enough to enjoy being on the road for over three months straight.

 I hope this post sheds some insight into the realities of car camping and helps you decide if car camping is the right experience for you.
-Road tripping and car camping is fun and adventurous way to see the country especially if you are on a budget.
-It is not free but it is a very budget-friendly option that allows you so much freedom.
-There is nothing like being in your own car with no set plans driving wherever you want, making unique stops and lifelong memories along the way.
+Road-tripping and car camping is a fun and adventurous way to see the country, especially if you are on a budget.
+It is not free, but it is a very budget-friendly option that allows you so much freedom.
+There is nothing like being in your car with no set plans, driving wherever you want, making unique stops and lifelong memories.